The Legend of Heroes II: Prophecy of the Moonlight Witch

-is a 1994 role-playing video game developed by Nihon Falcom.
-It is the third game in The Legend of Heroes series, and the first in the Gagharv Trilogy; however, it was retitled to include a "two" in the title for its North American release.
+The Legend of Heroes II: Prophecy of the Moonlight Witch, known as in Japan, is a 1994 role-playing video game developed by Nihon Falcom.
+It is the third game in The Legend of Heroes series, and the first in the Gagharv trilogy; however, it was retitled to include a "two" in the title for its North American release.
 Originally released for the NEC PC-9801 in 1994, it was later re-released on several other platforms, including the Sega Saturn, PlayStation, and Windows, before being released on the PlayStation Portable in 2006, the only version to be translated into English.

 Release

 A Korean conversion of the original PC-9801 version was released for the MS-DOS/IBM PC by Mantra and Samsung in 1997.

 There is some continuity confusion with the series because the fourth game in the series, The Legend of Heroes: A Tear of Vermillion, was released before this game in North America, without any sort of number attached to its title.
 This resulted in the inconsistent re-titling of The Legend of Heroes III to The Legend of Heroes II: Prophecy of the Moonlight Witch in North America.